USAJOBS/Help/how-to/application/status.md

 tags: [application, status, tips, support-application-status]
 ---

-## Why do I see a job status instead of an application status?
-We are now displaying a [job status](#what-is-a-job-status) on your application dashboard instead of the individual application status.
-This change provides you with the most accurate information about your job applications.

-After you apply for a job, the hiring agency is responsible for providing the status of your application (for example, application received or referred).
+After you apply for a job, the hiring agency is responsible for providing the status of your application.
 You can check your application status by clicking the **Track this application** link for each application.
 The hiring agency may also send you emails with updates on your application.
+USAJOBS shows the job status on your **Dashboard**.

 ## How do I see my application status?

 1. Sign into your USAJOBS profile.
-2. Go to your **Applications** located on your **Home** page—your active applications display automatically by the date they were last updated.
+2. Go to your **Applications** located on your **Dashboard** page—your active applications display automatically by the date they were last updated.
 3. Review your list of applications.
 The job status is highlighted for each application.
 4. Click **Track this application** to view your application status.
 The link will take you to the hiring agency application system, which has the most up-to-date status of your application.
 5. Click the **+** to see more application details.